Responsible gambling Ireland provided by the Dunlewey Centre - Problem gambling services

 • Self-exclusion facilities, which will prevent customer from accessing gambling services in that premises.

-The Irish Bookmakers Association and its members, fully support a new Independent Charity that has been setup to fund education, awareness, research and treatment of problem gambling in Ireland: GamblingAwarenessTrust
+The Irish Bookmakers Association and its members, fully support the Gambling Awareness Trust, which is an Independent Charity that has been setup to fund education, awareness, research and treatment of problem gambling in Ireland: GamblingAwarenessTrust